Goldielockz30/Tech201-git-github/README.md

 ls

 - go into updated directory

-cd Tech201-git-github

 - print working directory

 pwd to find absolute path

+then

+cd (new path)

+to get into the new path

+pwd

-(shows folder ending with main, for particular task)
+(shows folder ending with main, for particular task (git bash))

+ls -a

 - lt should show README.md